konnektiv/shortcodes-ultimate/readme.txt

 **What's new**

-- Added compatibility with the Gutenberg editor
+- Added compatibility with the Gutenberg editor.
+[Learn more](https://vanokhin.com/su-now-supports-gutenberg/).

 **Fixes**